 The Three Fools

-The term “wise men” was actually first applied to the Magi by a man who was himself wise, the venerable Bede, an 8th-century British monk, but Matthew’s readers would not have seen these figures as wise.
-Indeed, to inquire in Jerusalem, “Where is he who has been born king of the Jews?” is, at best, politically non-astute, because Herod, who was called the king of the Jews, is on the throne, and his paranoia was legendary.
+The term “wise men” was first applied to the Magi by a man who was himself wise, the venerable Bede, an 8th-century British monk, but Matthew’s readers would not have seen these figures as wise.
+Indeed, to inquire in Jerusalem, “Where is he who has been born king of the Jews?” is at best, politically non-astute.
+Herod, who was called the king of the Jews, was on the throne, and his paranoia was legendary.
 The Magi show no knowledge of this extremely well-known paranoia.
 Herod had, at this point, killed several of his children, his in-laws, and others he felt were rivals to his crown, and so the Magi also show no awareness of Herod’s plot to kill his rival.
 If “wise men” means book-based wisdom, then Matthew is not in favor of it.
 As Jesus states in the Gospel of Matthew, chapter 11, “I thank you, Father, Lord of heaven and earth, for hiding these things from the learned and the wise, and revealing them to the simple.”

 Common Questions About the Three Wise Men

-According to the Bible, the Wise Men were three middle eastern kings— Gaspar, Melchor, and Baltasar—who felt compelled by God and a new star in the sky to go to Jerusalem and bring gifts to the son of God who was to be born.
+According to the Bible, the Wise Men were three middle eastern kings— Gaspar, Melchior, and Baltasar—who felt compelled by God and a new star in the sky to go to Jerusalem and bring gifts to the son of God who was to be born.